About Activities of the Mayors Association of Designated Cities

 Mayor of Sendai City: Kazuko Koori

-Mayor of Saitama City: Hayato Shimizu (Vice Chairman)
+Mayor of Saitama City: Hayato Shimizu (Vice Chair)

 Mayor of Chiba City: Shunichi Kamiya